xinqian-mit/API_Phonons/Readme.md

 make foo mode=shared<br />
 <br />

+### NMA_sed
+Code and packages for computing spectral energy density from MD trajectories.
+See the readme.md in the folder for further details.

 ### Example Scripts

 In the folder Example_Scripts/, I provide several example files on how to use this package for phonon simulations:<br />